idvorkin/techdiary/notes/machine-learning.md

 ### Regression

 Given a sample, what is the output value.
 Mathematically F(sample):Number.
-Determine F.
+Find F.

 For example, how much does age impact the probability of having cancer.
 Given an income, what is the happiness quotient.
-Linear Regression has been around for a long time (you might remember newton's method from high school)
+Linear Regression has been around for a long time (remember newton's method from high school)

 ### Clustering

 Given a set of unlabeled data, classify it into groups.
 Mathematically F(List[Data]):List[Set(Data)].
+Find F, and List[Set(Data)]

 For example, given all Netflix users, these are the group of users which are similar.
-The categories can then be combined with regression to determine which groups of movies a set of users would enjoy.
+The categories can then be combined with regression to decide which groups of movies a set of users would enjoy.

-Another example is given a social network, deduce the communities.
+Another example is deduce the communities from a social network.

 Another example is anomaly detection.
 Amazingly I have a published [paper](https://www.microsoft.com/en-us/research/publication/perfaugur-robust-diagnostics-for-performance-anomalies-in-cloud-services/) on anomaly detection.